• Home

 Frequently Asked Questions

-Three signs: the meat has pulled back from the bone tips about 1/2 inch (bone retraction), the sauce is dark and sticky, and a fork slides into the thickest part of the meat immediately with no resistance.
-If you need to press hard with the fork, give them more time.
+When are ribs done?
+Look for three signs: the meat pulls back from the ends of the bones about 1/2 inch (this is called bone retraction), the sauce is sticky and dark, and a fork goes into the thick part of the meat with no resistance.
+If the fork goes in easily, then you will want to keep them on the grill for a little bit.
+If you have to push down with a lot of force to the meat, you should give them more time.

 More Recipes You’ll Love

-Slow Cooker Pork Roast — pulled pork without the smoker, with a sweet-savory braise.
+Slow cooker pork roast – pulled pork without the use of a smoker, with a sweet and savory braising sauce.

-Crock Pot French Dip Sandwiches — slow-cooked chuck roast on hoagie rolls with provolone and au jus.
+Crock Pot French Dip Sandwiches are made with slow-cooked chuck roast served on hoagie rolls topped with provolone cheese and au jus.

-Cheesy Potato Bake — the perfect creamy, cheesy side dish to serve alongside these ribs.
+Creamy and Cheesy Potato Bake is a great side dish to serve with these ribs.

 spare ribs on a yellow napkin cooked and ready to eat